 Testing was conducted using:

-If you need support, you find any problems not listed on this page, or if you think we’re not meeting accessibility requirements, please contact us.
+If you need support, if you find any problems that are not listed on this page, or if you think we’re not meeting accessibility requirements, please contact us.

-We’ll consider any requests and get back to you as soon as possible.
-For any general Sage Accounting technical enquiries please call +44 191 479 5911.
+We will read all requests and get back to you as soon as possible.
+For general technical questions about Sage Accounting, please call us at +44 191 479 5911.